-ACTION: Proposed rule; final decision.
+ACTION: Proposed rule; Recommended Decision.

-SUMMARY: This document is the final decision proposing to adopt amendments to the Upper Midwest order intended to deter the de-pooling of milk and increase the order's maximum administrative assessment rate.
-This final decision is subject to producer approval by referendum.
+SUMMARY: This decision recommends adoption of proposals that would amend certain features of the Upper Midwest (UMW) Federal milk marketing order.
+Specifically, this decision recommends adoption of proposals that would deter the de-pooling of milk and increase the order's maximum administrative assessment rate.